 Under Ohio law, expungement is a process by which a judge clears the public record of your previous criminal conviction and seals the court files regarding that conviction.
 This is often deemed having your record sealed.
 It is not an automatic process.
-If you want to clear your criminal record, you will have to speak with an attorney, determine if you are eligible, and begin the process in your local court system.
+If you want to learn how to clear your criminal record, you will have to speak with an attorney, determine if you are eligible, and begin the process in your local Ohio court system.

 If you are able to obtain an expungement, then your history will look as if that conviction never happened.
 It will not come up on background checks.

 There are a number of advantages to having a criminal conviction expunged.
 Convictions, particularly for felonies, can hold you back from obtaining a professional license or being hired for a good job.
 You may have found you have to work at whatever job will hire you, even if it is below your skill level or does not pay enough to support yourself and your family.

 In addition to helping your career, clearing your criminal record can help you go to school and obtain private and federal loans.
 If you have been wanting to go to college or begin an apprenticeship but were worried about your record, an expungement will give you a clean slate to move forward with your goals.

 You may also have experienced difficulties in renting safe and affordable places to live.
 With a clean record, a potential landlord is less likely to deny your rental application.

 Expungement in Ohio is only allowed in certain cases.
 Before you move forward with the process, you should speak with a Columbus expungement lawyer to determine if you are eligible.

 To be eligible for expungement, you must be able to agree with these six statements:

 - Your conviction is not one that is specifically excluded

 - You were not subject to a mandatory prison term upon conviction